 - What is net peptide content and what does it mean?

 The weight of dry peptide does not consist of peptide only, but includes non-peptide components such as water, absorbed solvents, counter ions and salts.
 Net peptide content is the actual percent weight of peptide.
-This number may vary, from 50 to 90 percent, depending on the purity, sequence and method of synthesis and purification.
+This number may vary, from 50 to 90 percent depending on the purity, sequence, and method of synthesis and purification.
 Do not confuse peptide content with purity; they are two distinctly separate things.
-Purity is usually determined by HPLC and defines the percent of sample that is the target peptide sequence.
+Purity is usually determined by HPLC and defines the percent of the sample that is the target peptide sequence.
 Net peptide content only gives information on the percent of peptide versus non-peptide components.
 Net peptide content is accurately found by performing amino acid analysis or UV spectrophotometry.
 This information is important when calculating concentrations of peptide during sensitive experiments.
 If you need help, please ask NEP.

 - What purity do I need for my experiments?